-B) Insurance
+Insurance

-The district realized an increase of 9.6% in FY24, estimating increases of 7% in FY25-26, then 5% for the remainder of the forecasted period, which reflects the district's trend.
+The district realized an increase of 9.6% in FY24, and we are estimating increases of 12% in FY25, then 7% for the remainder of the forecast period, which reflects the district's trend.
 This is based on our current employee census and claims data.